fuxianghuang1/GH/README.md

 # [IEEE TPAMI 2024] GH/GH++: Gradient Harmonization in Unsupervised Domain Adaptation

-The paper ["Gradient Harmonization in Unsupervised Domain Adaptation"](https://arxiv.org/abs/2408.00288) has been published in the IEEE TPAMI 2024.
+The paper ["Gradient Harmonization in Unsupervised Domain Adaptation"](https://arxiv.org/abs/2408.00288) has been published in IEEE TPAMI 2024.

 ## Contents